Field Guide to the R Mixed Model Wilderness

 qqnorm(resid(model_lme), main = NULL); qqline(resid(model_lme))

-The interpretation of the qq-plots generated from this code chunk is: if residuals falls closely along the 45-degree qq-line, it suggests normality of the residuals.
+Interpretiong qq-plots: if residuals falls closely along the 45-degree qq-line, it suggests normality of the residuals.
+It is common see mild deviations at the ends of the distribution, and since these models are robust to modest deviations from normality, that may not be a concern.
 However, if there is strong deviation of residual points from the qq-line, consider a different model that fits the data better.
-How to do this is way beyond the scope of this guide.
+How to do this is beyond the scope of this guide.

 Nowadays, we can take advantage of the performance package package, which provides a comprehensive suite of diagnostic plots.